molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Does an identifier exist in the scope chain?
 Ultimately, does an identifier exist in the global scope?

-Let’s assume we would like to detect the Fetch API that specifies a global function `fetch`.
-Let’s try this:
+Let us assume we would like to detect the Fetch API that specifies a global function `fetch`.
+Let us try this:

 <div class="erroneous" markdown="1">
 ```js